 Dulles Airport International Arrivals Building

-Construction of the IAB ran concurrent to other construction projects at the airport.
+Construction of the IAB ran concurrent to other projects at the airport.
 The project team, mindful of this, planned carefully.
 Despite encountering unforeseen existing conditions, this project was completed four months ahead of schedule and obtained a safety award and incentive for early completion.

 Clark Foundations developed a unique foundation design for the project, incorporating multiple systems to accommodate different soil types and conditions, including a solution for building over two active Automated People Mover tunnels.